MultiPoolMiner/MultiPoolMiner/README.md

 Display the balances of all enabled pools (excluding those that are excluded with *-ExcludeMinerName*) on the summary screen and in the web GUI.
 Note: Only balances in BTC are listed, other currencies are currently not supported.

+**-ShowPoolBalancesDetails**
+Display extra balances details (total of each currency) and the exchange rates for all currencies on the summary screen.

 **-ShowPoolBalancesExcludedPools**
 Display the balances of all pools (including those that are excluded with *-ExcludeMinerName*) on the summary screen and in the web GUI.
 Note: Only balances in BTC are listed, other currencies are currently not supported.